 Which countries, religious organizations and policy areas are covered by the Atlas?

-Finally, the Atlas collects data on the following policy areas: legal status of RBMs, RBM rights in public schools, spiritual assistance in prisons, health facilities and armed forces, religious/belief symbols, denominational schools, marriage and family law, worship and meeting places, and mass media (the last four policy areas will be included at a later stage).
+Finally, the Atlas collects data on the following policy areas: legal status of RBMs, RBM rights in public schools, spiritual assistance in prisons, health facilities and armed forces, religious/belief symbols, marriage and family denominational schools, worship and meeting places, and mass media (the last three policy areas will be included at a later stage).
+The Atlas contains also data and information concerning ritual slaughter and halal/kosher food.

 The Atlas People